kernel17/vk_annoying_mentions/README.md

 PEER_ID : int = <id of the chat from which messages will be processed >
 ```

-this bot has a dependency on VKBottle, so you need install it before all:
+This bot has a dependency on VKBottle, so you need install it before all:

 ```
 pip install vkbottle